 May 31, 2019 - August 31, 2019, Lacey Museum and Lacey City Hall

 Whether you are a skeptic or a believer, sasquatch (a.k.a.
 Bigfoot) is undeniably an enduring cultural phenomenon.
-The Lacey Museum is thrilled to announce that “Sasquatch Revealed,” a temporary exhibit courtesy of Canadian bigfoot expert Christopher Murphy, will be opening on May 31, 2019 and will stay throughout the summer.
+The Lacey Museum is thrilled to announce that “Sasquatch Revealed,” a traveling exhibit courtesy of Canadian sasquatch expert Christopher Murphy, will be opening on May 31, 2019 and will stay throughout the summer.
 Murphy’s exhibit is the largest collection of sasquatch-related artifacts and artwork ever assembled.

 For thousands of years, Sasquatch has been an important part of Native culture.
-In the last two centuries, it has become a part of the wider culture as non-Natives also reported its existence.
+In the last two centuries, it has become a part of the wider cultural phenomenon as non-Natives also reported its existence.
 Now scientists have joined in the search to resolve North America’s greatest mystery.
-Popular TV shows, like Discovering Bigfoot on Netflix or Finding Bigfoot on Animal Planet, have continued to fuel popular interest in this cryptohominid.
+Popular TV shows, like Discovering Bigfoot on Netflix or Finding Bigfoot on Animal Planet, have continued to fuel popular interest in this crypto-hominid.

 Lacey’s Resort Era

 Lacey was once a thriving vacation resort town.
 Discover the thrilling rides taken, learn about the racetrack that tried and failed, and explore the Lacey Drive-in’s history.

 Lacey School RoomGet reunited with school days of old as you sit in the one-room schoolhouse, visit the original Lacey school bell and learn how the Safeway Store on Carpenter and Pacific is related to the school.

 Current Exhibits (Lacey City Hall)